pranavsinghpatil/SCARF/docs/tech/paddleocr-vl.md

 We use this to extract metadata (Title, Author, Date) accurately from the first page.

-## 🚀 Implementation Strategy for Readify
+## 🚀 Implementation Strategy for SCARF

 1.  **Page 1**: Run KIE (Key Information Extraction) to get metadata.
 2.  **All Pages**: Run Layout Analysis to split into blocks.